lewinschmitt/lewinschmitt.github.io/docs/index.md

 - Borges de Castro, Ricardo; Lewin Schmitt.
 2020.
 [COVID-19: Time to Put Strategic Foresight at the Heart of Leadership(https://www.globe-project.eu/en/covid-19-time-to-put-strategic-foresight-at-the-heart-of-leadership_10031)].
 GLOBE Blog.
 - Lewin Schmitt.
 2019.
 [Rethinking Strategic Autonomy in the Digital Age](https://op.europa.eu/en/publication-detail/-/publication/889dd7b7-0cde-11ea-8c1f-01aa75ed71a1/language-en/format-PDF).
 EPSC Strategic Notes, Issue 30.

+## Teaching

+I am currently teaching a seminar on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324) for the Master programmes at IBEI.

 ## Work in progress

+- A text mining analysis of Twitter data to study the EU's external relations with selected countries
 - A quantitative study of the global governance literature: "The Study of Global Governance: An Analytic Portrait"; with Charles Roger, Jacint Jordana & Adam Holesch
 - A qualitative case study of the EU's approach towards debating Lethal Autonomous Weapons Systems (LAWS) at the UN CCW in Geneva; with Diego Badell
+- A mapping of stakeholders and recent developments in global AI governance

 ## CV

-A full PDF version is available upon request.
+Short bio below.
+A full PDF version of my CV is available upon request.

-### Professional experience
+#### Professional experience
 - Since November 2019: [predoctoral researcher at IBEI](https://www.ibei.org/en/lewin-schmitt_169391)
 - March 2018 - November 2019: Policy Analyst at the European Political Strategy Centre (EPSC), the European Commission’s in-house think tank
 - 2016-2017: Chief Copy Editor at [St Antony's International Review](https://www.stairjournal.com/)